London Phone Booth

 5. FORGET WHAT YOU KNOW.
 NEW COUNTRY, NEW RULES

-Born and raised in New York City, I’m always taken aback by how different other places can be.
+Born and raised in New York City, I’m always shocked by how different other places can be.
 Like the situation with the lack of nightlife, there were times during my trip when I had to remind myself to be open to a different way of doing things.
-These incidences are bond to come, so go traveling with an open mind and a carefree spirit.
+These incidents are bound to come, so go traveling with an open mind and a carefree spirit.

 6. SWITCH YOUR PHONE TO AN INTERNATIONAL PLAN